Utena - Sailor Moon

 A meaningful reference.
 Usagi passes by an advertisement for the Sailor V video game, and her hair trails behind her.
 It foretells her future.
 She is destined to become the hero Sailor Moon, but she coincidentally meets Luna and at first is pushed unwillingly into the role.

 Utena charges Saionji with her stub of a bamboo sword.
 Her hair trails beautifully behind her.
 Utena will become a hero.
-She coincidentally falls into the dueling game, but Akio manipulated her into being susceptible to it—she was pushed into the role.
+She seems to coincidentally fall into the dueling game, but behind the scenes Anthy manipulated her into it—she was pushed into the role.
 The aspects line up fairly neatly.
 Utena gets more mileage out of the image than Sailor Moon.

 A lighthouse divides the new Sailor Venus from the established sailor senshi.